Applying to study at Australian universities

 • ATAR score.

 We do not provide students with official documentation of ATAR scores.
-However, you can get your ATAR score after NCEA results are released in January by contacting the PRS team (Psychometrics, Statistics and Reporting) at NZQA:
+However, you can download a PDF with your ATAR score by logging into MyNZQA.

 When we release results